brainflow-dev/brainflow/docs/SupportedBoards.rst

 Supported platforms:

 - Windows 10.0.19041.0+
-- MacOS 10.15+, 12.0 to 12.2 have known issues while scanning, you need to update to 12.3+
+- MacOS 10.15+, 12.0 to 12.2 have known issues while scanning, you need to update to 12.3+.
+On MacOS 12+ you may need to configure Bluetooth permissions for your appication
 - Linux, compilation from source code probably will be needed
 - Devices like Raspberry Pi